 Paying Regular Bills

-Beyond that, this point is meant to include income sufficient to pay the monthly bills and save for the more infrequent ones.
+Next up, you need income sufficient to pay the monthly bills and save for the more infrequent ones.
 For a standard bi-weekly paycheck, I find the monthly bills are easier to “keep an eye on” when they are logged and tracked in a budget.
 Not sure what those are?
 Not to worry – take a look at your transactions and start there.
 By keeping an eye on your finances you’ll be able to get better control of where your dollars are going and be able to make any necessary edits to reduce spending.

 Anticipating Irregular Bills and Expenses

-For the infrequent bills, I highly recommend using sinking funds to cover those by saving a little each month until they are due.
+Within the same thought, for the infrequent bills, I highly recommend using sinking funds to cover those by saving a little each month until they are due.
 Sinking funds are also easily tracked with a good budget, and they help take the guesswork out!
 One of my favorite uses is preparing for Christmas shopping!

 Preparing for Medical Expenses